wilberforce001/Project-Battleship/README.md

     'receiveAttack(row, col)': Records the coordinates of a player's attack.
 If the attack hits a ship, the corresponding ship's hit() method should be called.
     'allShipsSunk()': Checks if all ships on the game board have been sunk.

-Defined 'describe function which in jest is used to group related test cases together
+Defined 'describe' functions for different tests which in jest is used to group related test cases together

+Immplemented a player class to interact with the Game and created a method for attacking the enemy Gameboard

+Implemented a computer player capable of making random plays and ensuring it doesn't shoot the same coordinate twice.